William Barton Rogers

-William Barton Rogers (December 7, 1804 – May 30, 1882) was an American geologist, physicist, and educator at the College of William & Mary from 1828 to 1835 and at the University of Virginia from 1835 to 1853.
-In 1861, Rogers founded the Massachusetts Institute of Technology.
-The university opened in 1865 after the American Civil War.
-Because of his affiliation with Virginia, Mount Rogers, the highest peak in the state, is named after him.
+William Barton Rogers (December 7, 1804 – May 30, 1882) was an American geologist, physicist, and the founder and first president of the Massachusetts Institute of Technology (MIT).

+An acclaimed lecturer in the physical sciences, Rogers taught at College of William & Mary (1828–1835) and the University of Virginia (1835–1853).
+While at the university, he served as Virginia's first state geologist and led the state's first geological survey.
+After meeting Emma Savage in Boston, he married and moved there in 1853.

+A proponent of practical observation and scientific reasoning, Rogers believed that a university for the "useful arts" could be essential in an age of industrial progress.
+In 1861, Rogers secured funding for an "institute of technology" from the Massachusetts legislature.
+When MIT opened in 1865, Rogers was its first president and physics instructor.
+Ill health caused him to step away from his duties in 1868, although he stayed active in forming the Institute's curriculum, fundraising, and efforts at coeducation.
+He returned as MIT's president in 1878, stepped down three years later, and died while giving MIT's 1882 graduation speech.

+During the time Rogers lived in Virginia, he was a slaveowner, with two slaves in his household in 1840 and six slaves in 1850; one, his cook, was Isabella Gibbons.

 Biography

 Early life

 Rogers was born on December 7, 1804, in Philadelphia, Pennsylvania.
 He was the second son of Patrick Kerr Rogers and Hannah Blythe and was of Irish, Scottish, and English extraction.
 Patrick Rogers was born in Newtownstewart, County Tyrone, Ireland and had immigrated at the end of the 18th century to America, where he graduated from the University of Pennsylvania and practiced medicine.
 When William Barton was born, Patrick Rogers was tutor at Penn.
 In 1819 Patrick Rogers became professor of natural philosophy and mathematics at the College of William and Mary, where he remained until his death.

 William Barton Rogers had three brothers: James Blythe Rogers (1802–1852), Henry Darwin Rogers (1808–1866), and Robert Empie Rogers (1813–1884).
 The Rogers brothers would each grow up to be distinguished scientists.